joeyallen761/joeyallen761.github.io/_projects/project1.md

 After collecting sufficient data, it was time to make it useful.

-## Section 2: Extracting Pose Information from Video
+## Extracting Pose Information from Video

 My first data-wrangling goal was to extract a useful represention of biomechanic "pose" data for basketball shooting sessions.
 I researched many APIs to achieve this task, and ultimately decided to choose DeepLabCut because their API will work on huggingface models for non-human animal research also, and I am interested in doing that in the future.
 After a brief wrestling match with installation and pathing issues, I got my small laptop to succesfully run this software on a small proof-of-concept 30-second video of myself shooting exactly 3 free throws.